Time Series Forecasting via Learning Convolutionally Low-Rank Models: Notations and Preliminaries

-where $\mathbf{e}_i$ and $\tilde{\mathbf{e}}_j$ are the standard bases of $\mathbb{R}^q$ and $\mathbb{R}^m$, respectively.
-The above transformation coherence is adapted from the standard coherence in~\eqref{eq:coherence}.
-The main difference is that we measure here the magnitudes of every entries instead of the rows---this is indeed made specific to the setup of \emph{arbitrary} sampling pattern in Problem~\ref{pb:seqc}.
-If one just wants to consider the standard setup of time series forecasting, then the coherence in~\eqref{eq:coherence:A} can be replaced by the following:
+Now, consider the transform matrix $A$ that contains multiple bases.
+Following the above justifications, it is natural to define the following quantity called \emph{convolutional transformation coherence}:

-where $h$ is the forecast horizon, and $S_h\in\mathbb{R}^{m\times{}h}$ is a selection matrix that selects the last $h$ columns from $A$.
-It is easy to see that the transformation coherence in~\eqref{eq:coherence:A2} is exactly the same as the standard coherence in~\eqref{eq:coherence}.
+where $\mathbf{a}_i$ is the $i$th column vector of $A\in\mathbb{R}^{q\times{}m}$.
+The above definition is made specific to the setup of \emph{arbitrary} sampling pattern in Problem~\ref{pb:seqc}.
+If one just wants to consider the standard setup of time series forecasting, then the coherence in~\eqref{eq:convtranscoh} can be replaced by the following: